SICKAG/sick_scan2/README.md

 ## Support

-* In case of technical support please open a new issue.
+* In case of technical support please open a new issue (contact in France: jeffrey.yannou@sick.fr).
 For optimal support, add the following information to your request:
  1. Scanner model name,
  2. Ros node startup log,
  3. Sopas file of your scanner configuration.